601 West Lombard Street

 Common author level metrics that can be retrieved with an author search in Google Scholar or Scopus include:

-You may find that your information is not accurate in your Scopus profile- maybe the institution is incorrect, or a paper is missing.
-You can request changes to your profile by going to your Scopus profile homepage, and selecting "request author detail corrections".
+You may find that your information is not accurate in your Scopus profile - maybe the institution is incorrect, or a paper is missing.
+You can request changes to your profile by going to your Scopus profile homepage, and selecting "edit profile."
 Updates are usually made quickly, and it's a good idea to check over your information to make sure it's complete and accurate.

 Summarily, the h-index quantifies a researcher's output as: